DummyKitty/PayloadsAllTheThings/XSS Injection/README.md

 To prevent XSS attacks, it is important to properly validate and sanitize user input.
 This means ensuring that all input meets the necessary criteria, and removing any potentially dangerous characters or code.
 It is also important to escape special characters in user input before rendering it in the browser, to prevent the browser from interpreting it as code.

+## Debug Client Side JS
+Debugging client side JS can be a pain because every-time you change the URL (including a change in the params used or param values) you need to reset the breakpoint and reload the page.

+### debugger;
+If you place the line debugger; inside a JS file, when the browser executes the JS it will stop the debugger in that place.
+Therefore, one way to set constant breakpoints would be to download all the files locally and change set breakpoints in the JS code.

+### Overrides
+Browser overrides allows to have a local copy of the code that is going to be executed and execute that one instead of the one from the remote server.\
+You can **access the overrides** in "Dev Tools" --> "Sources" --> "Overrides".

+You need to **create a local empty folder to be used to store the overrides**, so just create a new local folder and set is as override in that page.

+Then, in "Dev Tools" --> "Sources" **select the file** you want to override and with **right click select "Save for overrides"**.

+This will **copy the JS file locally** and you will be able to **modify that copy in the browser**.
+So just add the **`debugger;`** command wherever you want, **save** the change and **reload** the page, and every-time you access that web page **your local JS copy is going to be loaded** and your debugger command maintained in its place:

 ## Exploit code or POC

 ### Data grabber for XSS